 Leaf spot or blight is a bacterial disease that causes dark lesions on the foliage.
 It is a disease of many ornamental plants and can be spread in soil.
 Bacterial leaf spot or blight is common on many ornamental plants.
 Potted plants are easier to manage than those in the ground.
 They need to be allowed to dry out for a week or more between watering.
 Apply water at the base of the plant and use a good sterilized potting soil that won’t carry spores or disease-causing bacteria.

 Pests That Cause Yucca Spots

-Use of a horticultural soap or simply a mixture of 1 pint water, 1 quart rubbing alcohol and a teaspoon of dish soap every week for a month, will also help contain any pests.
+Use of a horticultural soap or simply a mixture of 1-pint (480 mL.) water, 1-quart (1 L.) rubbing alcohol, and a teaspoon (5 mL.) of dish soap every week for a month, will also help contain any pests.
 Be certain to spray both the upper and lower surfaces of the leaf for good yucca black spot control.
 As with fungal spots, neem oil can also be used.

 Taking care to avoid black spots on yucca will keep your plant looking its best year-round.